Places to visit - In the UK

 In South Africa:

-The two best known British boxes are at Table Mountain summit (an EviiR Type A pillar by Handyside) and on the Stellenbosch University campus - an early horizontal aperture fluted box by Smith & Hawkes from 1857.
+The two best known British boxes are at Table Mountain summit (an EviiR Type A pillar by Handyside) and on the University of the Eastern Cape campus - an early horizontal aperture fluted box by Smith & Hawkes from 1857.
 The later is the oldest post box in Africa.

 In the Carribean:

 Inside the Forte Crest Hotel in Georgetown, British Guiana,is the only surviving British design Penfold in the Americas.
 Many more later colonial boxes are still on the streets here and in Trinidad & Tobago.
 Barbados, Caymen and Bermuda all have British boxes on the streets.

 In Montevideo and La Colonia are nine genuine Uruguayan Penfold postboxes made in the UK in the mid 1860s by Cochrane Grove & Co.
 The best preserved is in the Uruguayan Philatelic Bureau offices.

 Just about everywhere on the islands of Malta & Gozo there are ex-British boxes, but a new and very good Malta Postal Museum opened in 2016 in Valetta at 135 Archbishop St, Valletta VLT1444,